-If you follow the example of local working people and well-informed yuppies, you’ll take a table at the meze-bar in the old shipyard and other similar eateries to dig into the best food in Kavala.
+If you follow the example of the locals, you’ll take a table at the meze-bar in the old shipyard and other similar eateries to dig into the best food in Kavala.
 Washed down with raki, ouzo or wine, you’ll be served delicious fried red mullet, cod, smoked mackerel, grilled octopus, steamed mussels and fresh clams.
 Have we whetted your appetite yet?

-Scattered round town, the giant tobacco warehouses, imposing industrial monuments, date from the time Kavala was a tobacco hub.
-If you’re interested in the history of Kavala’s tobacco production, visit the excellent Tobacco Museum.
+Scattered around town, the giant tobacco warehouses date from the time Kavala was a tobacco hub.
+If you’re interested in the history of the city’s tobacco production, visit the excellent Tobacco Museum.

-The old neighbourhood of Agios Nikolaos, with its many small shops and kafeneia, can be found near Eleftherias Square.
+The old neighbourhood of Agios Nikolaos, with its many small shops and kafenia, can be found near Eleftherias Square.
 You’ll discover the church of Agios Nikolaos here, which was transformed from a mosque into an Orthodox Christian place of worship.
-Outside the church is a digital presentation of its history and, on its southern side, is a wonderful memorial to the Apostle Paul, as Kavala is believed.
+Outside the church is a digital presentation of its history and on its southern side is a wonderful memorial to the Apostle Paul.